 Teachers are trying to figure out how to take materials they already own and use them for distance learning.
 One question that I have seen repeatedly is, “How they can pull out single pages from a secured PDF file to assign to my students?”
 Even though the file is a secured PDF, there is a workaround to get individual pages to add to Google Slides.

-Teachers are also looking for ways to make these PDFs interactive in Google Drive.
-This post will walk you through using the Windows Snipping Tools to capture screen shots of the secured PDF pages.
-It will also show you how to turn these screen shot images into interactive Google Slides.Continue Reading
+Teachers are also looking for ways to make these PDFs interactive on Google Drive.
+This post will walk you through using the Windows Snipping Tools to capture screenshots of the secured PDF pages.
+It will also show you how to turn these screenshot images into interactive Google Slides.Continue Reading

 OVERWHELMED…FRUSTRATED…READY TO SIT DOWN AND CRY…These are just a few of the emotions teachers are feeling.
 With distance learning, teachers don’t have to learn one new program, but dozens.
 To help I am going to provide a few answers to questions I see repeatedly about Google Apps including Google Slides, Docs, and Forms.
 For each question, I will provide the “Give it to Me Fast” answer and “I Need to Know More” answer.